Programmable generation of arbitrary continuous-variable anharmonicities and nonlinear couplings: Examples

 \section{Examples}

-We present two simulations to illustrate the range of Hamiltonians that our protocol can synthesize: a one-mode anharmonic potential and two-mode nonlinear coupling.
-In both examples, simulation accuracy increases with the number of Fourier components, showing that our protocol can be systematically improved.
+We present two simulations to illustrate the range of Hamiltonians that TGIFS can synthesize: a one-mode anharmonic potential and two-mode nonlinear coupling.
+In both examples, simulation accuracy increases with the number of Fourier components, showing that TGIFS can be systematically improved.